baratgabor/Unity3D-SoundManager/README.md

     `SoundManager.Instance.PlaySoundFollow(GameSound.RocketLaunch, transform)`

-  - This new tracking feature internally uses polling via calling `AudioSource.isPlaying`, instead of fixed time waiting, so it's a bit more expensive, but probably not noticeable in most cases.
+  - This new tracking feature internally uses polling via calling `AudioSource.isPlaying`, instead of fixed time waiting (plus obviously it's updating a `Transform`), so it's a bit more expensive, but probably not noticeable in most cases.

 - ### Overriding preset pitch and volume
   - There is an overload of the `PlaySound()` method accepting two floats which serve as multipliers to pitch and volume.
 So if you find yourself wanting to play a faster/slower or louder/quieter sound than normal, or play it reverse by using a negative pitch, you can.
 These multipliers are applied on top of the already randomized pitch and volume, so the sound variation is kept intact.